-Be sure to take advantage of all the resources available online to guide you through a fun and successful Girl Scout Cookie Program®.
+Be sure to take advantage of all the resources available online to guide you through a fun and successful Girl Scout Cookie Program[®].
+Girl Scouts of the USA: Locate info on the Girl Scout Cookie Program and national cookie badges and pins.